Moving to Malaysia: A Guide for Expats to Live Here

 Buying groceries and doing your own cooking can significantly decrease your food expenses

-Food: If you are eating out every day, you would easily spend about MYR1,000 (USD230) monthly.
-It would cost a lot more if you order food delivery to your home.
-To cut costs, my advice is that you prepare your own meals.
-Buying groceries for one person would come up to only about MYR500 (USD115) per month.
-I did not spend much on alcoholic beverages as those are expensive here.
-A can of beer costs around MYR7 (USD1.60).
+Food: If you are dining out every day, your monthly food expenses could easily add up to around MYR1,000 (US$230).
+It would cost a lot more if you order food delivery often.
+To cut costs, I suggest preparing your own meals.
+Buying groceries for one person would come up to only about MYR500 (US$115) per month.
+I did not spend much on alcoholic beverages because those are expensive here.
+A can of beer costs around MYR7 (US$1.60).

-Furniture: I bought a refrigerator, a gas stove, a washing machine, a queen-sized bed, a sofa set, a dining table set, and a TV cabinet, light bulbs and ceiling fans for approximately MYR6,000 (USD1,380).
-They were mostly locally made or non-European brands.
+Furniture: I bought a refrigerator, a gas stove, a washing machine, a queen-sized bed, a sofa set, a dining table set, and a TV cabinet, light bulbs and ceiling fans for approximately MYR6,000 (US$1,380).
+They were locally made and/or were bought from non-European brands and stores.

-Visa: As I have a Long Term Social Visit Pass, I had to pay a security bond* of MYR1,500 (USD345).
-This bond is paid only one time and can be refunded back to you if you leave Malaysia permanently.
-However to do this, you must keep the original receipt of your payment and show it to the immigration office to reclaim your security bond.
-This excludes the other fees I paid for the application process.
+Visa: I have a Long Term Social Visit Pass, so I had to pay a security bond* of MYR1,500 (US$345).
+This bond is paid only one time and can be refunded if you leave Malaysia permanently.
+However, to get a refund, you must keep the original receipt of your payment and show it to the immigration office to reclaim your security bond.
+This excludes application process fees.

 * For security bond rates, check how much you have to pay from the list at the immigration website.

-Expats are sometimes charged more for services and admission to touristic places, so be wary of these additional costs.
-Some of these extra costs cannot be avoided because there were places that asked for the Malaysian identification card for one to be eligible to pay the local price.
+Expats are sometimes charged more for services and admission to tourist attractions, so be mindful of these additional costs.
+Unfortunately, some of these extra costs are unavoidable.
+For instance, certain places require presentation of a Malaysian identification card to qualify for the local price.

 My advice would be to ask your Malaysian friends or colleagues about the prices of things before you pay.
-This will prevent occurrences where you are overcharged for certain purchases.
+This will prevent you from being overcharged for certain purchases.

 Check out this summary of the cost of living in Malaysia.
 It gives you an idea of how each item costs and how the cost of living compares to the world average.